Osha 10 Final Exam Test Answers

 Question 1: What is Personal Protective Equipment (PPE)?

-A. Equipment worn to protect workers from workplace hazards.
-B. Equipment used to improve productivity.
-C. Equipment used to monitor employee performance.
-D. Equipment used to maintain workplace cleanliness.
+A. C. D. In real terms, equipment worn to protect workers from workplace hazards.
+B. Equipment used to monitor employee performance.
+Here's the thing — equipment used to improve productivity.
+Equipment used to maintain workplace cleanliness.

 Answer: A. Equipment worn to protect workers from workplace hazards.